Advisors

 Based in Nairobi, Kenya, Matt Reeves is the Aga Khan Foundation’s Global Lead for Civil Society.
 He has been with the Foundation for over four years.
 Matt has worked with Pact leading its global capacity development practice and has over 15 years of experience supporting the design, implementation and measurement of civil society strengthening initiatives in over 20 countries.
 Matt holds a Bachelor’s degree in Geography from the University of Bristol and a Master’s degree in Public Administration from the Middlebury Institute of International Studies at Monterey.
 He has taught graduate level courses in designing and managing development projects and multi-stakeholder facilitation.

-Meg Caldwell, Packard Foundation
+Meg Caldwell, Formerly with the Packard Foundation

 Meg Caldwell joined the Packard Foundation’s Conservation and Science program in April 2015 as Deputy Director, Oceans.
-She leads the Oceans team where she manages growth in the scale and ambition of our oceans-related grantmaking, provides strategic direction across our subprograms, fosters the increasingly team-oriented approach to this work, and helps to amplify the work of our Foundation and our grantees as a thought leader on ocean conservation issues.
+She retired in 2025.
+She led the Oceans team where she managed growth in the scale and ambition of their oceans-related grantmaking, provided strategic direction across our subprograms, fostered the increasingly team-oriented approach to this work, and helped to amplify the work of our Foundation and our grantees as a thought leader on ocean conservation issues.
 Prior to joining the Foundation, Meg directed the Environmental and Natural Resources Law and Policy Program at Stanford Law School.
 While at Stanford, she also served as the Executive Director of the Center for Ocean Solutions (COS).
 Meg played a critical role in the creation of COS and led the organization in the development of a Pacific Ocean-wide assessment of the major threats to marine and coastal ecosystems, along with the communities that depend on them—the first assessment of its kind.
 She also served as a Senior Consultant to the National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling.
 The Commission ultimately adopted a majority of the recommendations for regulatory reform that were developed by COS.
 Meg served on the California Coastal Commission from 2004-2007 and 2009-2012, including two years as its chairperson, during which time she also served on the board of the California Coastal Conservancy.
 Before joining the Stanford Law School faculty in 1994, Meg was an instructor at San Jose State University; an associate in the environmental law group of McCutchen, Doyle, Brown & Enersen; and a Policy Analyst with the U.S. Environmental Protection Agency in San Francisco.
 Meg holds a Bachelor’s in Science in business administration (with an emphasis on economic analysis and policy) from the University of California at Berkeley and a J.D. from Stanford Law School.

 Nathalie Delapalme, Mo Ibrahim Foundation